 Observational study: Best way to see how people actually behave, beyond what they say.
 Good way to understand how people search for a product and how they use that product.

 Simulation of customer’s experience: Best way to truly ‘feel’ the experience of someone else.
 By immersing yourself in what the customer goes through, you can gain a deeper understanding of the customer’s feelings and behaviors.
-An interesting example comes from a simulation to generate empathy in dementia care.
-The simulation enabled caretakers to better understand the patient’s experience and as a result provide better care.

 Company transaction data: Take a look at how your current customers engage with your company.
 Which of your products are they buying?
 Why are they returning certain products or not renewing services with your company?
 What accolades and complaints have you received from customers?